Group Travel Guide to Arts & Culture in San Diego

 Phone: (619) 570-1100

-The Balboa Theater opened in 1924 as Downtown San Diego’s first movie palace built for both film presentations and vaudeville performances.
+As a staple on our Beginner’s Guide to Visiting San Diego, the Balboa Theater is an essential must-see in the city.
+It opened in 1924 as Downtown San Diego’s first movie palace built for both film presentations and vaudeville performances.
 As the popularity of grand movie palaces dwindled in the 1950s, ownership of Balboa Theater changed several times and the historic Mission/Spanish Revival-style building was repurposed.
 After major renovations, the theater reopened in 2009 as a space for foreign and indie film screenings as well as performing arts events.
 Check out the Cinema SF website to see what’s showing and grab tickets!

 Charter bus rental parking: Most parking in the area is located in the Spreckels Garage or the Horton Plaza Parking Garage.
 Unfortunately, these garages cannot accommodate oversize vehicles like charter buses, so you’ll need to reserve parking at a nearby lot.